 This campaign includes a series of art-based workshops to educate community members on important aspects of voting while providing multilingual and culture-oriented resources.
 Community members will engage in creating multilingual postcards and door-hangers as pieces of art to be canvassed and distributed in Wichita, KS neighborhoods.
 As the election season nears, programming will include interviews, tabling, canvassing, and campaigning to increase voter engagement.

 Camera for the Commons is a collaborative public art project that gives the community agency in creating room-scale camera obscuras in multiple Wichita neighborhoods.
 By making visible to others the value of representation, C4C highlights public spaces which define the identity of these communities.
 Through a series of community workshops, led by Hugo Zelada-Romero, participants will collectively create the shape of the immersive camera obscura sculpture.
 This large scale camera projects a live image that isn’t frozen in time but rather moves forward with us as a living image that reflects striving towards the future and progress of the community.

 Empowering individuals with the skills and training to become cultural producers in Wichita, with a focus within downtown and surrounding neighborhoods as stipulated by the Knight Foundation.

-Fellows will participate in training sessions on event production and planning facilitated by Harvester Arts.
-These sessions are open to the public and supported by funding from the Kansas Creative Arts Industries Commission.
-Sessions will focus on four central topics:
+Fellows are participating in training sessions on event production and planning facilitated by Harvester Arts.
+These sessions were held in the fall of 2019 and supported by funding from the Kansas Creative Arts Industries Commission.
+Sessions focused on four central topics:

-Fellows will be responsible for planning the following events:
+Fellows are responsible for planning the following events: